-The National Cancer Institute's (NCI) investment1 in myeloma research increased from $41.5 million in fiscal year (FY) 2008 to $61.3 million in FY 2012.
-In addition to this funding, NCI supported $5.6 million in myeloma research in FY 2009 and FY 2010 using funding from the American Recovery and Reinvestment Act (ARRA).
+NCI’s investment1 in myeloma research was $45.4 million in fiscal year (FY) 2013.
+In addition to the funding described in the graph, NCI supported $5.6 million in myeloma research in FYs 2009 and 2010 using funding from the American Recovery and Reinvestment Act.

 Additional Resources for Myeloma

 - NCI Multiple Myeloma/Other Plasma Cell Neoplasms Home Page

 Information about multiple myeloma and other plasma cell neoplasms: treatment, clinical trials, research, and statistics from the National Cancer Institute.